-For the past couple of weeks I have decided to take a bit of a break from blogging after beginning to lose a bit of inspiration.
+For the past couple of weeks I have decided to take a bit of a break from blogging after beginning to lose some of my inspiration.
 I was struggling to come up with new content that I was excited about and instead of just posting anything and everything I chose to refresh my batteries and come back with a bang.

 I have to admit that some of the things causing this slump were my stats and numbers.
 I have always been the one to say, ‘don’t worry about the numbers and just do you’ but.. it can be hard to not let it get to you sometimes.
 Over the past month or so I have noticed a pretty heavy drop in engagement and followers on social media which can be pretty disheartening when you are trying so hard to achieve a certain goal or milestone.
 Not only that but I was getting very discouraged by the fluctuation in my blog stats.
 Some were doing well and others weren’t at all but I couldn’t find any connection to the ones that were more successful.. so I had no idea how to improve.

 However, after having a little break I have come to realise that I lost sight of why I started my blog.
 I wanted to do it because I enjoyed it.
 It was that simple.
 I love writing and having full creative freedom of what content I create.
 Of course it is exciting to think that one day this could become more than just a hobby but I need to stop making this my ultimate goal.
 When I began doubting myself because of the results, I was wondering whether I should even continue blogging and thought, what is the point?
 However, this made me feel completely rubbish.
 I don’t want to stop and the moment I began planning future posts I started feeling more positive and more like myself because my little blog is what brings me joy.